Perth City Farm

 Behind the markets is the actual farm which is fabulous to wander through to see the different vegetables growing.
 There are lots of herbs and the kids can have a taste as they walk past.
 There are orange and other fruit trees.
 Most of it is labelled so you can talk about what is growing.

-There is a chook house (a larger one is currently being developed) and a large decorative fountain.
+There is a chook house and a large decorative fountain.
 If you don't grow your own vegetables or herbs at home this is a great way to show kids where our food comes from.

 Tucked away by the toilets is the recycling hub and as you will see from the photos there is information about everything.
-This is a great place to recycle those odd items (like makeup packaging) that you might otherwise put into your landfill bin.
+This is a great place to recycle those odd items that might otherwise go into your landfill bin.
 I found this part very interesting and inspiring!

 I know I will be saving my odds and sods recycling to take to this hub every now and then.